 We provide free short-term counselling to individuals and couples over the age of 16.
 Our services are driven by a team of supervised volunteer counsellors with training and experience in mental health and psychotherapy.
 Our services prioritize the experiences and support needs of LGBTQ2S people.

-Drop-in counselling sessions will be open to any individual over the age of 16 on a first-come, first-served basis on the following dates and times:
+Drop-in counselling sessions are open to any individual over the age of 16 on a first-come, first-served basis during the program:

 Sunday Drop-in (open to LGBTQ2S folks)